 Login to Studio Abroad in the Terra Dotta System to complete mandatory pre-departure forms.
 FALL DUE: April 18.
 SPRING DUE: NOVEMBER 1.

 - You are responsible for all the content presented in Orientation and provided in the materials.

 - Your passport must be valid 6 months beyond your return to the United States.
 Get one at www.travel.state.gov/passport.

 - While you’re on that site, explore the information for your destination country.
 Locate your embassy!
 IPO will register you with it, in case of emergency.
 Check with your program to find out about a visa.

 - Read Oxy Facts for Study Abroad to get an overview of insurance, financial matters, course registration, campus housing, and academic policies.

 Safety & Health

-- Insurance: you are automatically enrolled in Oxy’s insurance for the semester unless our international partners enrolls you in their insurance.
+AY13-14 participants were automatically enrolled in Oxy’s mandatory insurance for the semester unless our international partners enrolls you in their insurance.
 IPO will contact students eligible to opt-out of the Oxy insurance.
 Read more.
 Also see the Emmons site for more details.

 - Notify IPO early if you have any ongoing mental or physical health concerns.
 These can be intensified by study abroad and we want to help you succeed.
 We will contact you if your health report indicates a need for follow-up.